Legal Solutions | USA

 How Thomson Reuters Can Help

-CLEAR online investigations software provides a solution to your compliance and regulatory needs.
+CLEAR online investigation software for AML/KYC provides a solution to your compliance and regulatory needs.
 By providing consistent, comprehensive and defensible investigative results, CLEAR can uncover weak links in a vendor’s business history in the form of politically exposed persons, criminals, bankruptcy, high-risk business officials and other dubious entities.
 With CLEAR you can: